TD22057/insteon-mqtt/docs/hassio_quick_start.md

    one time.
 The refresh command only needs to be sent again if you make changes to the Insteon links (scenes) manually without using the server.

+## Updating

+To update, replace your `/addons/insteon-mqtt/config.json` with the most recent `hassio/config.json